 Sergio says he was resigned to his fate but soon gained renewed hope.

 “At first I thought, if I die, it’s God’s will,” Sergio says.
 “But when I got to Methodist Dallas, I knew I was not going to die.”

 Dr. Avila, who was in charge of Sergio’s care, called Nallely the next morning.
-He helped Sergio get the steroids, convalescent plasma, and Remdesivir he needed.
+He helped Sergio get the steroids and Remdesivir he needed.